ShubhamMisar-12/AirPassengerForecasting/README.md

 - `Data/`: This folder contains the dataset file used in the project.

+  - `AirPassenger.csv`: The Dataset containing the data with two columns one is the Date and the other is the corresponding value of the number of passengers.

 - `AirPassengerDataForecasting-Sarima.ipynb`: Jupyter Notebook file for data preprocessing and SARIMA modeling.

 - `LICENSE`: This file specifies the licensing terms for the project.